astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus.md

 ## Course Policies

-### Attendance Policy
+### **Attendance Policy**

-Attendance at Friday sessions is essential.
-While not explicitly tracked, participation requires presence.
-Two absences permitted without penalty; additional absences may impact participation grade and project success.
+Participation is based on engagement, not roll call.
+Frequent absences will lower your participation grade.
+Habitual tardiness disrupts the class and will also negatively impact your participation grade.**

-### Late Work Policy
+### **Late Work Policy**

-- One no-questions-asked 2-day extension per semester
-- Must be requested 24+ hours before deadline
+- Extension requested ≥24h before deadline → 2-day grace, no penalty.
-- 10% penalty per day after grace period
-- Early submissions encouraged
+- Submitted 36h late with no extension → 20% deduction (10%/day).
+- $>3$ days late without prior arrangement → no credit barring documented emergency.

-### Collaboration Policy
+### **Regrade Requests**

-Pair programming encouraged during lab sessions.
-All submitted code must be individually written and understood.
-You must be able to explain every line of code you submit.
+- Submit within 7 calendar days of grade release.
+- ≤200-word case referencing rubric criteria.
+- I re-evaluate the entire item (score may go up/down/unchanged).

+### **Collaboration & Pair Programming**

+- **Allowed:** discussing strategy, whiteboarding equations & algorithm design, sharing tests you wrote.
+- **Not allowed:** sharing solution code or copying any code blocks.
+- **Must:** credit collaborators and list contributions in README.md project document.

 ### AI Usage Policy

 This course uses a three-phase scaffolded approach to AI integration:

-- **Phase 1 (Weeks 1-4):** Foundation building with minimal AI
-- **Phase 2 (Weeks 5-8):** Strategic integration with verification
-- **Phase 3 (Weeks 9-16):** Professional practice with critical evaluation
+- **Universal rules (apply all term):** Docs-first; verify all AI suggestions (tests/derivations); disclose AI use briefly in submissions; if you can’t explain a line of code, you can’t submit it.

+- **Phase 1 — Foundations (Weeks 1–6):** No AI-generated first drafts of code.
+After 30 minutes of documented struggle, AI may be used for debugging/clarification only.

+- **Phase 2 — Strategic Integration (Weeks 7–12):** Once a baseline solution works, AI may propose refactors, tests, docstrings, and performance ideas.
+Keep/Reject each suggestion with a 1–2 line rationale in comments.

+- **Phase 3 — Professional Practice (Weeks 13–15 + finals week):** AI allowed for acceleration/boilerplate.
+All non-trivial logic must be authored or rewritten from memory and justified.

-> **For complete AI usage guidelines and examples, see:** [AI Usage Policy & Guide](course-info/ai-guidelines)
+**For complete AI usage guidelines and examples, see:** [AI Usage Policy & Learning Guide](02-astr596-ai-policy)

 ## Academic Integrity